Master Travel Agent Training in Illinois: Start Your Journey Here

 Day-to-Day Life of Illinois Travel Agents

-After establishing yourself as a travel agent in Illinois, what does your daily routine entail?
-Your travel agent’s typical duties may include selling lodging, entertainment packages, and transportation to both corporations and individual travelers.
-Your role may vary depending on whether you specialize in corporate travel, work for a leisure travel agency, or represent a specific hotel chain or cruise line exclusively.
+What does your daily routine entail after establishing yourself as a travel agent in Illinois?
+Your travel agent’s typical duties may include selling lodging, entertainment packages, and transportation to corporations and individual travelers.
+Your role may vary depending on whether you specialize in corporate travel, work for a leisure travel agency, or exclusively represent a specific hotel chain or cruise line.

 Regardless of your specific path, your main goal is to plan and execute memorable trips and experiences for your business and vacation clients.